jakemcc/jakemccrary.com/source/_posts/2015-01-10-dissecting-my-profiles-dot-clj.markdown

 Leiningen has the concept of [profiles](https://github.com/technomancy/leiningen/blob/master/doc/PROFILES.md).
-Profiles allow you to have development tools available to a project without having them become a dependency of the jar you are releasing.
+One thing profiles are useful for is allowing you to have development tools available to a project without having them as dependencies when you release your project.
 An example of when you might want to do this is when you are using a testing library like [expectations](https://github.com/jaycfields/expectations).

-Some development tools, like [lein-test-refresh](https://github.com/jakemcc/lein-test-refresh), are useful to have across most (or all) of your Clojure projects.
-Rather nicely, Leiningen supports adding profiles to `~/.lein/profiles.clj` which allows you to specify profiles that apply to every project.
+Some development tools, such as [lein-test-refresh](https://github.com/jakemcc/lein-test-refresh), are useful to have across most of your Clojure projects.
+Rather nicely, Leiningen supports adding global profiles to `~/.lein/profiles.clj`.
+These profiles are available to all of your projects.

 What are some useful cross-project development tools?
 The rest of this post will dive into what I have in my `~/.lein/profiles.clj`.
 These